nmaas-platform/nmaas-docs/docs/guides/user-guide.md

 There are three user roles defined at the domain level:

- - **Guest** – a base role in a given domain that allows the user to view the list of subscribed applications and currently deployed application instances, however, the user is not allowed to view details any of running application
+ - **Guest** - a base role in a given domain that allows the user to view the list of subscribed applications and currently deployed application instances, however, the user is not allowed to view details of any running application
- - **User** – with this role user is allowed to view details of running application instances, including the access and configuration options
+ - **User** - with this role user is allowed to view details of running application instances, including the access and configuration options
- - **Domain administrator** – gives full control over the application subscriptions and application instances (including deployment, configuration and access) within a given domain, also allows for adding new users to the domain
+ - **Domain administrator** - gives full control over the application subscriptions and application instances (including deployment, configuration and access) within a given domain, also allows for adding new users to the domain

 These roles are assigned per user domain.
 A single user may have different roles assigned in multiple domains.